 Cynthia Walden is a Principal in Fish & Richardson’s Boston office, and the firm’s Trademark and Copyright Practice Group Leader.
 Ms. Walden is well-known for providing insightful and business minded advice to clients on all aspects of brand protection and enforcement...

-Elizabeth Brenckman is an Associate in the New York office of Fish & Richardson.
-Ms. Brenckman specializes in trademark and copyright enforcement and litigation matters, and has served as the lead associate on numerous high-profile trademark and copyright litigation matters...
+Elizabeth Brenckman is a Principal in the New York office of Fish & Richardson.
+Ms. Brenckman specializes in trademark and copyright enforcement and litigation matters, and has served as the lead associate on numerous high-profile trademark and copyright litigation matters before...